eduardevops/dockerized-php5.6-apache2-mysql5.7-redis5/README.md

 ### Backup
 There are 4 scripts, 2 for backup and 2 for restore.
 Scripts are separated for web and database, in case you want to backup them in different times, or backup just once component of the project. <br>
    Also in script there is an example of cronjob which can run backup jobs automatically and periodically. <br>
-Take a look at names and paths.
-They must be exactly the same you have.
+##### Take a look at names and paths.
+They must be exactly the same you have in other files (docker-compose.yml. .env.db, etc).

 -------